canjs/canjs/view/mustache/mustache.md

 @class can.Mustache
 @parent canjs

-can.Mustache provides logic-less templates with live binding.
+can.Mustache provides logic-less templates with live binding when used with [can.Observes](#can_observe).

+can.Mustache is designed to help seperate logic out of your view code without sacrifices.

 Mustache and Handlebar templates are compatible with can.Mustache, so you can import existing templates and automagically start live-binding.